Executive Director, Finance and Deputy Chief Financial Officer

 - A summary of its current external, internal, and student user charges

 - A standard user charging proforma template into which all user charging amendments, deletions and proposed new charges must be entered.

-Faculties and divisions are then required to review their external, internal, and student user charges and submit their completed proforma templates, detailing amendments, deletions and any proposed new user charges, to the Finance Business Solutions Division.
+Faculties and divisions are then required to review their external, internal, and student user charges and submit their completed proforma templates, detailing amendments, deletions and any proposed new user charges, to Finance Business Solutions.
 Submitted templates must include details of amended, deleted and new user charges.
 The user charging proforma template is available on the Finance - Cost Management website.